-COURSEWORK
+DIDACTIC COURSEWORK.

-The Ph.D. program requires 24 hours of course work beyond the bachelor's degree and an acceptable dissertation.
-This course work must include a 6-hour minor in an area separate from, but related to, the field of study.
-At least 12 hours of the 24 must be at or above the 5000 level.
+The Ph.D. program requires a minimum of 24 hours of didactic coursework at the graduate level (at, or above, the 5000 level).
+At least 9 of the 24 hours, excluding independent study hours, must be in the major area (within ME).
 A maximum of 6 hours in independent study may be included in the 24-hour requirement.